-Family enterprising is an old phenomenon.
-Most of the time, families did business together in order to create prosperity for themselves and their community.
+Family entrepreneurship is a long-standing phenomenon.
+Most of the time, families do business together in order to create prosperity for themselves and their community.

-For many years research into family firms was lagging behind as most attention was guided towards large publicly traded firms where the family ownership and management was supposed to not exist.
-Over the last 15 years research on family firms has grown rapidly and gained increased interest as a legitimate area of scholarly inquiry.
-Across the globe, research programs have been launched; family business chairs endowed, and family business Centres formed.
+For many years, research into family firms lagged behind, as most attention was paid to large publicly traded firms in which family ownership and management was not considered relevant or even was not supposed to exist.
+Over the last decades, research on family firms has grown rapidly and gained increased attention as a legitimate area of scholarly inquiry.
+Across the globe, research programs have been launched, family business chairs endowed, and family business centers formed.

-In 2001, Per-Olof Bjuggren, Lars-Göran Sund, Annika Hall, Leif Melin and Mattias Nordqvist published the JIBS family business groups first two articles in the Family Business Review, Lars-Göran Sund published a comprehensive study on family business succession and the gift- and inheritance tax regime in Sweden and in the Spring of 2002 Emilia Florin Samuelsson defended the first doctoral dissertation on a family business topic at JIBS.
-Since then researchers from JIBS working at CeFEO have published numerous articles, books, dissertations and book chapters both nationally and internationally.
-Several awards and scholarships have been awarded to CeFEO researchers as a token of the quality of their research.
-For an overview, please visit publications.
+In 2001, Per-Olof Bjuggren, Lars-Göran Sund, Annika Hall, Leif Melin, and Mattias Nordqvist published the first two JIBS articles in Family Business Review.
+Lars-Göran Sund published a comprehensive monograph-based study on family business succession and the gift and inheritance tax regime in Sweden, and in the spring of 2002, Emilia Florin Samuelsson defended the first doctoral dissertation on a family business topic at JIBS.
+Since then, researchers from JIBS working in CeFEO have published numerous articles, books, dissertations, book chapters, and reports both nationally and internationally.
+Relatedly, several awards and scholarships have been awarded to CeFEO researchers in recognition of the quality of their research.

-Over the years, the continuously growing research and teaching activities focusing on family business and ownership issues have become an integrated part of the internationally leading position that JIBS has obtained within the area of entrepreneurship and business renewal.
-JIBS is now internationally recognized as a strong research environment for family business scholarship and this area is one of the prioritized areas in JIBS´s strategy for future growth.
-Thanks to our accomplishments, CeFEO has a wide network of universities, business schools, individual scholars and educators around the world supporting our intention to stay on the frontier of family business research and education in the future.
+CeFEO was established in 2005 by Leif Melin that led the centre as CeFEO Director until 2012, with the support of Mattias Nordqvist as Co-Director from 1999.
+Over the years, the continually growing research and teaching activities focusing on family business and ownership issues have become an integrated part of the internationally leading position that JIBS has achieved within the area of entrepreneurship, ownership and business renewal.
+JIBS is now internationally recognized as a strong research environment for family business and ownership topics, which are prioritized in JIBS’s strategy for future growth.
+Due to our accomplishments, CeFEO has a wide network of universities, business schools, individual scholars, and educators around the world supporting our intention to remain at the forefront of family business and ownership research and education in the future.